 Do you wind up sticking to your New Year’s resolutions?
-It’s not easy to do – a lot of us choose major resolutions like getting in shape, getting organized and saving more money.
-A study by the University of Scranton suggests that only 8% of us are successful in meeting these goals.
+It’s not easy to do – a lot of us choose major resolutions like being more active, eating healthy, and saving more money.
+A study by U.S. News and World Report finds that 80% of people fail by February.

 Fortunately, these days you have your choice of a number of great smartphone apps that can help keep your resolution on track.
 They won’t do all the work for you, but by picking up some of the load, you’re far more likely to meet with success this year.
-Here's a list of the most popular New Year's resolutions from the University of Scranton, with the apps best suited to help you accomplish each goal.
+Here's a list of the most popular New Year's resolutions, with the apps best suited to help you accomplish each goal.

-If you resolved to save more or spend less: Mint
+If you resolved to manage your finances better: Mint

 Sure, a gym membership might help you get fit — but making time to get to the gym can be tough, so your get-fit resolution could be abandoned before spring.
-This year, try a different route with DailyBurn, which offers a wide variety of workout routines in video format available on your computer, iPhone, Android or even a television with Roku, Apple TV or other smart TV devices.
+This year, try a different route with DailyBurn, which offers a wide variety of workout routines in video format available on your computer, iPhone, Android, or even a television with Roku, Apple TV, Chromecast, Fire TV or other smart TV devices.

-The big benefit of DailyBurn is its variety, with workouts that range from 15 minutes to an hour long covering activities from dance to kettlebell to intense cardio.
+The big benefit of DailyBurn is its variety, with 1,000+ workouts that range from 10 minutes to an hour long covering activities from dance to kettlebell to intense cardio.
 You'll never be bored.
-And you never need to spend time hunting for a workout, either; DailyBurn helps you pick the right workout program and then automatically queues up the next video whenever you log in (though you can try something new whenever you want).
+And you never need to spend time hunting for a workout, either; DailyBurn helps you pick the right workout program and then automatically queues up the next video whenever you login (though you can try something new whenever you want).

 If you resolved to lose weight: Lose It!

-If you resolved to learn something exciting: YouTube
+If you resolved to learn something new: YouTube

-Looking to expand your mind in 2015?
+Looking to expand your mind in 2020?
 Our favorite app to help learn a new skill or information is YouTube.
-Personally, I’ve used the streaming video app to learn how to fix minor issues with my car, make home repairs and unlock secrets in my favorite video games.
+You can use the streaming video app to learn how to fix minor issues with my car, make home repairs, and unlock secrets in your favorite video games.
 It’s especially perfect if you’re the type who learns by watching others do.

-If you’re looking for a place to start on YouTube, you might want to check out these 10 amazing videos that will change the way you think.
+If you’re looking for a place to start on YouTube, you might want to check out Ted Talks or the Top videos of 2019.
 Then, consider taking a free video course from some of the country’s top universities.
-With over 100 hours of new video being uploaded to YouTube every minute, you’re sure to learn something – if only you’re willing to look.
+Yale, Stanford, and MIT are just a few universities that put their lectures online for free.
+You’re sure to learn something – if only you’re willing to look.